Whenever we are trying to lose weight we assume that this means no bread or carbohydrates.

 However, the fats are healthy oils and the fact that the breads are high in fibre and take a longer time to digest make them another ideal choice.

-Bread isn’t off limits with our 28 Day Weight Loss Challenge! like this delicious shortbread recipe!
+Remember bread isn’t off limits with our 28 Day Weight Loss Challenge, as it’s all about moderation, not deprivation!